 What I can do, is bring young artists into my performance realm, to invite them to share the stage with me, and to learn alongside me.

-Equilibrium will elevate the expectations of singers in their preparation and foster a culture in which awareness of the total musical picture is an absolute necessity, and not a rare exception.
-It will facilitate a channel of communication between singers and instrumentalists in both opera and concert repertoire, and, as an expected after-effect, help to bridge the gap between singers and instrumentalists.
+Equilibrium has high expectations: it fosters a culture in which awareness of the total musical picture is an absolute necessity, and not a rare exception.
+Equilibrium facilitates a channel of communication between singers and instrumentalists in both opera and concert repertoire.

-Equilibrium is meant for singers who already have professional solo experience.
-It is not meant as a young artist training program right after graduating from conservatory or as a first step to gaining experience on stage.
-Being a part of the Equilibrium program means that you are at the level professional orchestras and organisations require when hiring soloists for their concerts and productions.
+Equilibrium is for musicians who already have professional solo experience.
+It is not a young artist training program or a first step to gaining experience on stage.
+Singers chosen for Equilibrium will be of the level that professional orchestras and organisations require of soloists for their concerts and productions.

 Barbara Hannigan is known worldwide as a soprano of vital expressive force directed by exceptional technique.

 She divides her time between singing on the world’s major stages and conducting leading orchestras.

 Performances of EQ Artists in the 2019/20 season are planned in Toronto, Copenhagen, Stockholm, Aix-en-Provence, Paris, Munich and Gothenburg.